“The benefits of internal mobility has come up in many conversations I’ve had recently.

 What is “Internal Mobility”?

-Internal mobility describes the horizontal and vertical movement of employees within an organisation.
+Internal mobility describes the horizontal and vertical talent mobility within an organisation.

 Where Current Issues Lie…